House Passes Bipartisan Resolution Honoring Charlie Kirk

-The House of Representatives on Friday passed a resolution honoring conservative leader Charlie Kirk, who was killed last week while addressing a college audience in Utah.
+The House of Representatives on Friday passed a resolution honoring conservative leader Charlie Kirk, who was killed last week while addressing students at Utah Valley University.

 The Republican-controlled chamber voted 310-58 to approve the measure, which honors Kirk's life and legacy while also condemning political violence, including Kirk's assassination.

+Charlie’s Final Words: You Must Read ‘Pagan Threat’ — See More Here

-Kirk's killing last week while he addressed a college audience in Utah has sparked a political furor across the U.S., with President Donald Trump and his allies vowing a crackdown on left-leaning groups that they portray as bent on undermining national unity.
+Kirk's killing last week sparked a political furor across the U.S., with President Donald Trump and his allies vowing a crackdown on left-leaning groups that they portray as bent on undermining national unity.

 The House vote divided the chamber's Democrats.